nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 starting-point of so many remarkable adventures.
 He looked round him at the scientific charts upon the wall, the acid-charred bench of chemicals, the violin-case leaning in the corner, the coal-scuttle, which contained of old the pipes and tobacco.
-Fi- nally, his eyes came round to the fresh and smiling face of Billy, the young but very wise and tactful page, who had helped a little to fill up the gap of loneliness and isolation which surrounded the saturnine figure of the great detective.
+Finally, his eyes came round to the fresh and smiling face of Billy, the young but very wise and tactful page, who had helped a little to fill up the gap of loneliness and isolation which surrounded the saturnine figure of the great detective.

 "It all seems very unchanged, Billy.
-You don't change, ei- ther.
+You don't change, either.
 I hope the same can be said of him?"

 Billy glanced with some solicitude at the closed door of the bedroom.